When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Monte Carlo exercise

-where $\gamma = (1,2)'$, $u_t\sim \mathcal{N}_N(0,\Psi)$, $\Psi$ is an $(N\times N)$-full rank covariance matrix and $v_t\sim\mathcal{N}(0,1)$.
-In the DGP for $y_t$ we have two sets of covariates: $z_t$, which we are sure are in the model, and $x_t$, which has to be preselected.
+where $\gamma = (1,2)'$, $u_t\sim \mathcal{N}_N(0,\Psi)$, $\Psi$ is an $(N\times N)$-full rank covariance matrix, and $v_t\sim\mathcal{N}(0,1)$.
+In the DGP for $y_t$, we have two sets of covariates: $z_t$, which we are sure is in the model, and $x_t$, which must be preselected.
 The possible sparsity of the model only affects $x_t$.
-Specification of $\beta$ governs the sparsity of the model, $\delta$ determines the correlation between $x_t$ and $z_t$ and $\Psi$ affects the correlation among covariates in $x_t$ that are included in the model and others that are not.
-We consider a sparse structure: $\beta_j\sim\mathcal{N}(0,1)$ for $j\leq s$ and $\beta_j = 0$ for $j> s.$\\ For the parameter vector $\delta$ we use the specifications: $\delta = 0.2\iota$ and $\delta = 0.8\iota$ with $\iota$ a $N$-vector of ones.
-For the covariance matrix $\Psi$ we consider two cases: (I) \textit{uncorrelated:} $\Psi = I_N$ and (II) \textit{decreasing correlation}: $\Psi = \left(|0.5|^{j-k}\right)_{j,k}$.
-For $N,T,s$ we consider: $(N=150, T=100,s=105)$, $(N=200, T=150,s=105)$, $(N=200, T=150,s=110)$ and $(N=200, T=100,s=110)$.
-The split between in-sample and out-of-sample is adjusted to keep the same fraction of observations in the two samples.\\ The results are in Tables \ref{Table:Results:NTs:paper:1}-\ref{Table:Results:NTs:paper:2} in Appendix \ref{s:Appendix:paper} and are presented as ratios with respect to the case $N=150, T=100,s=105$.
-That is, we show the in-sample MSE of each triplet $(N,T,s)$ relative to the in-sample MSE for $N=150, T=100,s=105$, labeled ``MSER'', and the out-of-sample MSE of each triplet $(N,T,s)$ relative to the out-of-sample MSE for $N=150, T=100,s=105$, labeled ``MSFER''.
-The threshold parameter $\lambda$ is set equal to the $\{80\%, 90\%,95\%,97.5\%,99\%, 99.5\%\}$-quantiles of a $\mathcal{N}(0,1)$ distribution and is indicated in the first column of each table below.
-This choice corresponds to a false discovery rate (FDR) equal to $20\%, 10\%, 5\%, 2.5\%, 1\%, 0.5\%$, respectively.\\ We see that when $T$ increases from $100$ to $150$ both the MSE (in-sample error) and the MSFE (out-of-sample error) decrease even if $N$ increases as well (first two columns in the Table).
-When $s$ is also increasing (going from $s=105$ to $s=110$) there is a reduction in the MSE and MSFE even if it is smaller (third and fourth columns in the Table) and for the values of $\lambda$ corresponding to a FDR of $20\%$ (and also $10\%$ in the case $\delta = 0.2\iota$) only the MSFE decreases.
+Specification of $\beta$ governs the sparsity of the model, $\delta$ determines the correlation between $x_t$ and $z_t$, and $\Psi$ affects the correlation among covariates in $x_t$ that are included in the model and those that are not.
+We consider a sparse structure: $\beta_j\sim\mathcal{N}(0,1)$ for $j\leq s^*$ and $\beta_j = 0$ for $j> s^*.$\\ For the parameter vector $\delta$, we use the specifications: $\delta = 0.2\iota$ and $\delta = 0.8\iota$ with $\iota$ denoting a $(2\times N)$ matrix of ones.
+For the covariance matrix $\Psi$, we consider two cases: (I) \textit{uncorrelated:} $\Psi = I_N$ and (II) \textit{decreasing correlation}: $\Psi = \left(|0.5|^{j-k}\right)_{j,k}$.
+For $N,T,s$, we consider: $(N=150, T=100,s=105)$, $(N=200, T=150,s=105)$, $(N=200, T=150,s=110)$, and $(N=200, T=100,s=110)$.
+We adjust split between in-sample and OOS to keep the same fraction of observations in the two samples.\\ We present the results in Tables \ref{Table:Results:NTs:paper:1}-\ref{Table:Results:NTs:paper:2} in Appendix \ref{s:Appendix:paper} as ratios with respect to the case $N=150, T=100,s=105$.
+That is, we show the in-sample mean squared error (MSE) of each triplet $(N,T,s)$ relative to the in-sample MSE for $N=150, T=100,s=105$, labeled ``MSER'', and the OOS MSE of each triplet $(N,T,s)$ relative to the OOS MSE for $N=150, T=100,s=105$, labeled ``MSFER''.
+The threshold parameter $\lambda$ is set equal to the $\{80\%, 90\%,95\%,97.5\%,99\%, 99.5\%\}$-quantiles of a $\mathcal{N}(0,1)$ distribution and is indicated in the first column of Tables \ref{Table:Results:NTs:paper:1} and \ref{Table:Results:NTs:paper:2}.
+This choice corresponds to a false discovery rate (FDR) equal to $20\%, 10\%, 5\%, 2.5\%, 1\%, 0.5\%$, respectively.\\ We see that when $T$ increases from $100$ to $150$, both the MSE (in-sample error) and the MSFE (OOS error) decrease even if $N$ increases as well (first two columns in Tables \ref{Table:Results:NTs:paper:1}-\ref{Table:Results:NTs:paper:2}).
+When $s$ is also increasing (going from $s=105$ to $s=110$), we see a reduction in the MSE and MSFE, even if it is smaller (third and fourth columns in Tables \ref{Table:Results:NTs:paper:1}-\ref{Table:Results:NTs:paper:2}), and for the values of $\lambda$ corresponding to a FDR of $20\%$ (and also $10\%$ in the case $\delta = 0.2\iota$), only the MSFE decreases.
 The conclusions are similar for the two structures of $\Psi$.
-Instead, when $N$ and $s$ increase but $T$ remains fixed (last two columns in the Table), the MSE is decreasing in most of the cases but the MSFE is increasing.
-This illustrates our extra term $\sqrt{\wh m + s^*}$ in the upper bound for the out-of-sample prediction error in Corollary \ref{cor:2}.
+Instead, when $N$ and $s$ increase but $T$ remains fixed (last two columns in Tables \ref{Table:Results:NTs:paper:1}-\ref{Table:Results:NTs:paper:2}), the MSE is decreasing in most of the cases but the MSFE is increasing.
+This illustrates our extra term $\|X_{\tau,\wh M}\|_2$ in the upper bound for the OOS prediction error in Corollary \ref{cor:2}.